elucian/bee/syntax/structure.md

 **Note:**

-When a module is loaded with qualifier, you can not borrow its members.
+When a component is loaded with qualifier, you can not borrow its members.
 All public members must use the specified qualifier or you can use "with" block to suppress the qualifier for a region of code.

 **Alias**